talk2car/Talk2Car/README.md

 When replacing the `predictions.json` file by your own model predictions, you are required to follow the same format.
 Specifically, the results need to be stored as a JSON file which contains a python dictionary of the following format {command_token: [x0, y0, w,h]}.
 Where x0 and y0 are the coordinates of the top left corner, and h, w the height and width of the predicted bounding box.

+Evaluation of your models on the Talk2Car test set is possible [here](https://www.aicrowd.com/challenges/eccv-2020-commands-4-autonomous-vehicles).
+Please make sure that your `predictions.json` file contains the predictions for **both the test and validation set!**.
+An example of this can be seen in the `baseline/test.py`.

+## <a name="leaderboard"></a>Leaderboard

+The Talk2Car leaderboard can be found [here](leaderboard.md).

+# <a name="c4av_challenge"></a>C4AV Challenge

+The Talk2Car dataset is part of the [Commands for Autonomous Vehicles](https://www.aicrowd.com/challenges/eccv-2020-commands-4-autonomous-vehicles) challenge.
+The challenge requires to solve a visual grounding task.
+The following sections introduce the dataset, some example images and an evaluation script.
+The format required to submit to the challenge is the same as the one used in the evaluation example.
+More details about the visual grounding task on Talk2Car are provided in the paper.
+Finally, we include a simple baseline as a python notebook to help people get acquainted with the task.

+## C4AV Challenge - Quick Start

+To help participants get started in the C4AV challenge, we provide a [PyTorch code base](https://github.com/talk2car/Talk2Car/tree/master/baseline) that allows to train a baseline model on the Talk2Car dataset within minutes.
+Additionally, we include the images and commands as separate files which avoids the need to download the entire nuScenes dataset first.

 ## <a name="extensions"></a>Extensions